STEM Competitions for K-12 Students

 ORISE invites you to jumpstart your school year by designing and developing your very own game or story using Scratch or Scratch Jr. This is your chance to showcase your programming skills and share your innovative ideas with ORISE.
 Students will use Scratch to create an interactive game, while K-2 students have the option to use Scratch Jr to create a story.

-Eight prizes will be awarded with two winners per grade band – two for K-2nd, two for 3rd-5th, two for 6th-8th, and 2 for 9th-12th.
+Eight prizes will be awarded with two winners per grade band – two for K-2 nd, two for 3 rd-5 th, two for 6 th-8 th, and 2 for 9 th-12 th.

-• LEGO Education SPIKE Essential Set
+K-2 nd grade: LEGO Education SPIKE Essential Set

-• LEGO Education SPIKE Essential Set
+3 rd-5 th grade LEGO Education SPIKE Essential Set

-• LEGO Education SPIKE Prime Set
+6 th-8 th grade: LEGO Education SPIKE Prime Set

 Get ready to be creative with your spring cleaning!
 ORISE invites students to repurpose something around the house and walk through the engineering design process to determine a new use for it.
 Create a 1–3-minute original presentation that creatively explains or demonstrates how you used the engineering design process to revitalize your item.
 EIGHT prizes will be awarded with two winners per grade band— two for K–2nd, two for 3rd–5th, two for 6th–8th, and two for 9th–12th.